nkicg6/excitable-axonal-domains-physiology/README.md

 1. Analysis is developed using `*_scratch` files.
 1. Once I have the basic analysis worked out, I try to factor useful functions into a library (`patch_clamp` in this case).
-1. I will write a write a batch function (`main()`) that lives in `scripts/`.
+1. I will write a write a batch script (with a `main()`) that lives in `scripts/`.
-1. The batch file will take command line inputs.
-So a path list, and any parameters.
+1. The batch script will take command line inputs (a path list and any parameters) and won't have many hard-coded variables.
 1. Batch files will then be run with shell scripts.
 1. Shell script changes are tracked with git.